Binary Tree in Action (Traversal)

 9 6 3 1

-It's not hard to see that by swapping the left and right child nodes of every node in the binary tree, the final result will be the completely inverted binary tree.
+It is evident that by swapping the left and right children of each node in the binary tree, you achieve the fully inverted binary tree.

-1. Can this problem be solved using a "traversal" mindset?
+1. Can this problem be solved using the "traverse" approach?

 Yes, I can write a traverse

-function to visit each node and swap its left and right child nodes.
+function to visit each node and swap its left and right children.

-What does a single node need to do?
-It needs to swap its left and right child nodes.
+When focusing on a single node, what should it do?
+It should swap its left and right children.

 When should this be done?
-It seems that it can be done in pre-order, in-order, or post-order positions.
+It seems like it can be done in pre-order, in-order, or post-order position.

 Based on the above, we can write the following solution code: